idofogel/shopify_boa_ideas/docs/Readme.md

 php artisan app:get-shopify-colletions-and-products

 following commands will open the project:
-1.clone project
+1. clone project
-2. go to shopify_boa_ideas folder with powershell command line 3.write composer install to install dependencies
+2. go to shopify_boa_ideas folder with powershell command line
+3. write composer install to install dependencies
+4. add .env file. example found in env.txt file in project directory
-4. write php artisan key:generate to generate Laravel application key
+5. write php artisan key:generate to generate Laravel application key
-5. I created a postgresql instance with database called 'shopify_laravel'. the username and password were:'postgres' the database parameters, as notified in the .env file are:
+6. I created a postgresql instance with database called 'shopify_laravel'. the username and password were:'postgres' the database parameters, as notified in the .env file are:
 DB_CONNECTION=pgsql
 DB_HOST=127.0.0.1
 DB_PORT=5432